 - Line in2 of the lower left leg refers to a part of Sen Kalathari.

 - Line out1 of the upper left leg (thigh) refers to a part of Sen Sahatsarangsi.

 - Line out2 of the upper left leg (thigh) refers to a part of Sen Kalathari.

 Typically in Thai Massage courses you will see that workbooks divide the whole body in numbered Sen Line parts and it’s up to you to make the (mental) connection with the actual Sen Lines, that is, to know on what Sen Line you’re working on.

-Note that each individual massage school or teacher may number the Sen differently, not to talk about the fact that the Sen Line trajectories taught may be dissimilar also as we’ve talked about already in our post Different Sen Line Charts for the Same Sen Energy Lines.
+Note that each individual massage school or teacher may number the Sen differently, not to talk about the fact that the Sen Line pathways taught also may be dissimilar, as we’ve already talked about in our post Different Sen Line Charts for the Same Sen Energy Lines.